tundish/turberfield-ipc/turberfield/ipc/doc/proactor_example.rst

 Alternatively, processors could respond to API requests whether from the initiator or from each other.
 All sorts of messaging sequences are now possible.

-This flexible system can form the basis of a distributed, asynchronous computational service.
+This flexible system can form the basis of an asynchronous distributed computational service controlled by the initiator.